zwilsoncc/docs/pages/docs/other/faq.md

 ## Is It Possible to Upload Files to a Running Now Instance?

 Yes, it is possible under the `/tmp` folder.
-Note that each instance has it's own temporary directory, this mean you can lose those files under following conditions:
+Note that each instance has its own temporary directory, this means you can lose those files under following conditions:

 - A new deployment will have a newly created temporary folder
-- Each [instance of the same deployment](docs/getting-started/scaling) will have it's own temporary folder.
+- Each [instance of the same deployment](docs/getting-started/scaling) will have its own temporary folder.
-- If the deployment freeze (has zero running instances) when it unfreeze the temporary folder will be also cleared.
+- If the deployment freeze (has zero running instances) when it unfreezes, the temporary folder will be also cleared.

 We recommend that you only do this for temporary files and use [now-storage](https://github.com/sergiodxa/now-storage) or another storage service for hosting those files indefinitely.